 - All trenching to be carried out with the use of hand tools only.
-On no account will any mechanical or powered excavator be used.
-An air spade approved for such works may be used. - ii) Trenches to be excavated to a minimum depth of 600mm. - iii) Refer to paragraph 7.15 which must be complied with if any root greater than 25mm in diameter is encountered.
+On no account, will any mechanical or powered excavator be used.
+An air spade approved for such works may be used. - ii) Trenches to be excavated to a minimum depth of 600mm.